Aversefun/libchess/README.md

-# New Rust Project
+# libchess

-IMPORTANT: RUN init.sh!
+Rust chess library for all sorts of formats in all sorts of scenarios.